 Over the past three decades I am often asked what it means to be Lutheran.
 What do Lutherans believe?
 What is most important?
 How does that work out in practice?
 This is just a brief introduction to those questions.

 Despite “popular” views, Lutherans do not follow Martin Luther.
 Rather, we confess the same Christian faith he did; hence we do not support everything he wrote.
-Martin Luther appeared at critical time in church history and had a significant influence on the entire Christian Church, but we do not “follow him,” rather Jesus Christ and him crucified.
+Martin Luther appeared at a critical time in church history and had a significant influence on the entire Christian Church, but we do not “follow him,” rather we follow Jesus Christ and him crucified.
 The name “Lutheran” was originally a derogatory term used by Luther’s enemies.
 Later, it became a term to distinguish itself from Reformed (Zwingli, Calvin, and later Arminius) as well as from the radical reformation.

 Historic Continuity: “The Church has always taught…”